 The aim of the Gerry Cook Fish Hatchery’s Mary River cod breeding and restocking program is to re-establish self-sustaining populations of Cod within its historical range throughout the Mary River catchment and other river systems in south east Queensland.
 The program also aims to mitigate the threat of recreational fishing to Cod recovery through provision of Cod fingerlings to Recreational Fishing Stocking Groups for water storage impoundments.

-The Mary River Catchment Coordinating Committee has taken over management of the Gerry Cook Hatchery in Collwood Rd where the breeding program for the endangered Mary River Cod is now underway for the 2017 season.
+Since 2014 the Mary River Catchment Coordinating Committee has managed the endangered Mary River Cod breeding program at the Hatchery in collaboration with representatives of Seqwater, the Department of Agriculture and Fisheries, the Department of Natural Resources Mines and Energy, Noosa Council and Recreational Fish Stocking groups.
+The 2018 breeding season is now underway.
 Fingerlings produced at the Hatchery will be released for conservation stocking in the Mary River Catchment at locations where there is good riparian habitat and water quality.
 Fingerlings will also be released into certain impoundments outside the Mary River Catchment for recreational fish stocking.